tilda21/book-store/README.md

-# Getting Started with Create React App
+# Book E-Store
+## Context
+This project is part of the office hours of the MIT Professional Certificate in Coding course.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts